 yk545 at cornell.edu

 Yan-Ning is a PhD student in Atmospheric Science, having recently completed a Bsc in Atmospheric Science from National Taiwan University.
 Her research interests encompass hydrologic responses to climate variability and change, as well as land-atmosphere interactions.

 Richard is a PhD student in Atmospheric Science, having recently completed his BS and MS in Physics from the University of Wisconsin-Madison.
 He has a broad set of research interests that generally focus on understanding mechanisms of climate variability and climate change, land-atmosphere interactions, and global and regional impacts of climate change.

 Ashley is an Honours student in Climate Science from the Australian National University.
 She is working with Prof. Flavio Lehner and Yan-Ning Kuo on using climate model simulations to investigate influence of tropical sea surface temperatures on global weather and climate.

 HaoYu “Richard” Zhuang

-HaoYu is an undergraduate student in Atmospheric Science and is working with Prof. Art DeGaetano and Flavio on using pattern recognition methods to identify atmospheric predictors of ice storms over the US in observations and climate model simulations.
+HaoYu was an undergraduate student in Atmospheric Science and worked with Prof. Art DeGaetano and Flavio on using pattern recognition methods to identify atmospheric predictors of ice storms over the US in observations and climate model simulations.

 Josh was an undergraduate student in Geology and worked on a semester project quantifying the drought sensitivity of the Western US with respect to atmospheric ridging and associated precipitation and temperature anomalies.